The Crime Writers’ Association

 The Dagger in the Library

-The Debut Dagger is open for entries from 1 October and runs to the last working day in February the following year.
+The Emerging Author Dagger is open for entries from 1 October and runs to 6pm GMT on the last working day in February the following year.

 It is an international competition for unpublished crime novelists looking to get representation or a publishing contract for the first time.
 There is also a cash prize of £500.